There are many nice things to do in Montmartre, Paris. I normally go every time I am in Paris, because it is such a fun neighborhood to explore.

 Home to artists – Picasso, Van Gogh, Renoir and more recently singer Dalida to name but a few, and a popular set for movies (more about that in a bit), Paris’ 18th arrondissement is all about cobbled alleys, quaint cafés, hidden corners with incredible, charming views and the most unique atmosphere.

 Most people spend half a day or a day at most in this part of town, but you may want to factor in a couple of days to take in all that it has to offer.
-Continue reading to find out how to make the most of it!
+Continue reading to discover the best things to do in Montmartre, Paris.

 Take a guided walking tour

-This is the very first thing you need to do to get a hang for the area, to learn about its history and to understand your whereabouts.
-Tours usually last around 3 hours, so after that you have the rest of the day to continue exploring on your own, take photos and more.
+Tours of Montmartre usually last around 3 hours, and after the tour you have the rest of the day to continue exploring on your own, take photos, and more.

-Alternatively, you may want to join a one-hour Sacre Coeur and Montmartre tour with expert guide.
-If you need a kids-friendly tour, click here.
+Alternatively, you may want to join a one-hour Sacre Coeur and Montmartre tour with an expert guide.
+There even are kids-friendly tours, for those of you traveling with your family.

-Once you are done visiting the Basilica, head to Square Marcel-Bleustein-Blanchet – it’s a lovely spot away from the crowds, where you can chill before you continue your exploration.
+Once you are done visiting the Basilica, head to Square Marcel-Bleustein-Blanchet – it’s a lovely spot away from the crowds, where you can chill before you continue your exploration of Montmartre, Paris.

 Take in the views from the Basilica